Zoning & Permitting

 Allowed Uses by Zone Type:

 In addition to zoning regulations, the ordinances also establish development standards to mitigate potential negative impacts from cannabis operations.
 All license types require prospective operators to obtain a County Business Permit, State Cannabis Operator Permit, and either a Land Use Permit or Conditional Use Permit, depending on license type and proximity to nearby sensitive receptors.
 Permit Application availability may vary depending on whether a parcel is located within the coastal zone.

 - County Land Use and Development Code - 35.42.075 - Cannabis Regulations

 - View the complete County Land Use and Development Code

 - Article II, Coastal Zoning Ordinance - Section 35-144U.
-Cannabis Regulations (Not effective until certified by the California Coastal Commission)
+Cannabis Regulations

 - View the complete Article II, Coastal Zoning Ordinance

 - Article X - Medical Marijuana Regulations(Amortization Period Expires 6/15/2019)